nevissecurity/nevis-access-app-localizations/README.md

 # Nevis Access App Localizations

-This repository contains the base localizations .csv file for the [Nevis Access App](https://docs.nevis.net/nevisaccessapp/) which contains all transaltion keys and default values for all supported languages.
+This repository contains the base localizations .csv file for the [Nevis Access App](https://docs.nevis.net/nevisaccessapp/) which contains all translation keys and default values for all supported languages.
 Nevis supplies standard translations of all app messages.